tejas456/RxJava/README.md

 ### Setting up the dependency

-The first step is to include RxJava 3 into your project, for example, as a Gradle compile dependency:
+The first step is include RxJava 3 into your project, for example, as a Gradle compile dependency:

 ```groovy
 implementation "io.reactivex.rxjava3:rxjava:3.x.y"